nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Software System: Delivery App**

-**Use case: UC11 - Find all delivery entries by the keyword(s).**
+**Use case: UC11 - Find all delivery entries by the keyword(s) that match an attribute.**

 **Actor: Delivery driver (app user)**

 **Guarantees:**

-* Getting the list of existing delivery entries with details containing the specified keyword(s).
+* Getting the list of existing delivery entries with attributes matching the specified keyword(s).

 **MSS**

 1. User requests to see all delivery entries with the matching keyword(s).
-2. Delivery App lists out all existing delivery entries with details containing the specified keyword(s).
+2. Delivery App lists out all existing delivery entries with attributes matching the specified keyword(s).

     Use case ends.